 The official sign of summer isn’t simply a date in mid June, it’s when your pool is open and ready for business.
 The cost of resurfacing a pool might be something you’re less than anxious to consider, but it might be a necessary project.
-If your pool is showing signs of age, like discoloration, algae, or even cracks, understanding the process that lies ahead of you is important.
+If it’s showing signs of age, like discoloration, algae, or even cracks, understanding the process that lies ahead of you is important.

 Key Signs That It’s Time to Resurface Your Pool

 Things like the sun and a chemical imbalance can take a toll on your pool, but there are a few red flags when it comes to knowing that it’s time to resurface:

 - cracks in the surface,

 - discoloration – especially if it’s the concrete showing through the plaster,

 If you’re noticing one or all of these, it’s time to make a move.

 Before you choose what material you’ll resurface with, it’s important to know what your pool is currently made of.
 Typical materials are plaster, aggregate in multiple finishes, and tile.
 You’ll want to professionally remove the current surface, so you’re not causing any additional damage or work for those putting in the new surface.